queenp/punchclock/README.md

 Punchclock
 ==========

-Timekeeper allows you to track time spent on projects, and provides (or rather will provide) ways to view the data in different ways as well as the ability to export and integrate this data with external endpoints.
+Punchclock allows you to track time spent on projects, and provides (or rather will provide) ways to view the data in different ways as well as the ability to export and integrate this data with external endpoints.

 ##### Default Status Bar View